puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 The primary purpose of the module is to serve as an aid for migration from the Puppet 3.x parser to the Puppet 4.x parser.
 The catalog_preview module compiles two catalogs, one in a *baseline environment*, using the current or 3.x parser, and one in a *preview environment*, using the 4.x or "future" parser.
 The module computes a diff between the two environments, and then saves the two catalogs, the diff, and the log output from each compilation for inspection.

-You'll point your preview environment at a branch of the environment you want to migrate, and then [configure][parser_config] the preview environment to use the 4.x ("future") parser.
+You'll point your preview environment at a branch of the environment you want to migrate, and then [configure][parser_config_38] the preview environment to use the 4.x ("future") parser.
 This way, backwards-incompatible changes can be made in the preview environment without affecting production.
 You can then use the diff, catalog, and log outputs provided by preview to make changes to the preview environment until you feel it is ready to move into production.

 Other scenarios are supported in the same way.
 For example, the module's `puppet preview` command can help in various change management and refactoring scenarios.
 The baseline and preview environments can be any mix of future and current parser, allowing you to compare configurations even if you're not performing a 3.x to 4.x migration.

-However, the `--migrate 3.8/4.0` option---which provides the specific migration checking that is the primary purpose of this module---can only be used when this module is used with a puppet 3.8.x version and when the baseline environment is using current parser (3.x), and the preview environment is using future parser (4.x).
+However, the `--migrate 3.8/4.0` option---which provides the specific migration checking that is the primary purpose of this module---can only be used when this module is used with a puppet <= 4.0.0 version and when the baseline environment is using current parser (3.x), and the preview environment is using future parser (4.x).

 The expected workflow is to compile preview catalogs for one or multiple nodes, either all at once, or in several runs.
 Once compiled the preview command is used with the `--last` option to focus on a set of nodes (or all) using one of the available arguments to `--view` to output information that helps with finding issues and taking action to fix them.
 The `--view overview` is the best report to use when working with multiple nodes as it correlates and aggregates the information to reduce the number of times the "same" problem is reported.

+Also note that when this module is used with Puppet >= 4.0.0, the `parser` environment setting has been removed (since there is then only one parser and the setting does not apply).

 ##Setup